Bamar people: Government classification

-The Burmese government officially classifies nine 'ethnic groups' under the Bamar 'national race.'
+The Burmese government officially classifies nine 'sub-ethnic groups' under the Bamar 'national race.'
 Of these nine groups, the Bamar, Dawei (Tavoyan), Myeik or Beik (Merguese), Yaw, and Yabein, all speak dialects of the Burmese language.
 One group, the Hpon, speak a Burmish language closely related to Burmese.
 Two groups, the Kadu and Ganan, speak more distantly related Sino-Tibetan languages.
-The last group, the Moken (Salon in Burmese), speak an unrelated Austronesian language.
+The last group, the Moken ('Salon' in Burmese), speak an unrelated Austronesian language.
 The Burmese-speaking Danu and Intha are classified under the Shan 'national race.'